seuros/meridian/BUILDING.md

 >
 > Replace `YOUR_GITHUB_USERNAME_GOES_HERE` above with your actual GitHub User Name.

-Once the action run is completed, click on the action instance displayed and look for `"Artifacts"` near the bottom of the page for available builds to download.
+Once the workflow run is completed, click on the action instance displayed and look for `"Artifacts"` near the bottom of the page for available builds to download.
 The artefacts will be automatically removed from your repository fork after a period of time.
-You might want to `Disable Github Actions` on your fork after downloading the artefacts and only enable this when needed to stop periodic actions for the RefindPlus Repository from running on your fork.

 > [!TIP]
 >
+> You might want to `disable Github Actions` on your fork after downloading the artefact builds, and only enable the workflow action when needed, to prevent periodic RefindPlusRepo-specific workflows from running on your fork.

+> [!TIP]
+>
-> If your repository fork has diverged from the `RefindPlusRepo` versions, refer to the [REPOSITORY SYNC](https://github.com/RefindPlusRepo/RefindPlus/blob/GOPFix/BUILDING.md#repository-sync) section below for sync options.
+> If your repository fork has `diverged from RefindPlusRepo`, refer to the [REPOSITORY SYNC](https://github.com/RefindPlusRepo/RefindPlus/blob/GOPFix/BUILDING.md#repository-sync) section below for sync options.

 <br><br>